 Pennsylvania Medicare Supplement Plans

-Kevin has always been healthy, he never expected there was an issue with his heart.
+Kevin has always been healthy, he never had an issue with his heart.
 One day he was outside and out of nowhere, he had a heart attack.

-He was rushed to the hospital, where the emergency doctors got him stable.
+He went to the hospital, where the emergency doctors got him stable.
 Then had to schedule many follow up visits and tests with his primary physician.

-Not only was he billed the Part A deductible, but he was also billed for 20% of all his follow up doctors visits and tests.
+Not only did he receive a bill for the Part A deductible, but he has a bill for 20% of all his follow up doctors visits and tests.

-If Kevin has a Medigap plan, all of those expenses out of pocket costs would’ve been billed to the supplement insurance carrier.
+If Kevin has a Medigap plan, all of those expenses would go to the supplement insurance carrier.

 Medicare Supplement Plans in Pennsylvania (PA)

 Medicare Supplement plans are also known as Medigap insurance policies.
-These plans assist in healthcare costs not covered by Medicare Parts A and B.
+These policies assist in healthcare costs not covered by Medicare Parts A and B.